 - Cost optimization – the team knows what to do, so you are not surprised by the additional costs.

 - Shortening the realization time – when all the requirements are collected, the team can determine the optimal implementation path, reducing the time spent preparing the solution.

-- Good business relationship – during the analysis phase, the whole team can get to know each other and establish the first relationships that will be helpful while working on the project.
+- Good business relationship – during the analysis phase, the whole agile team can get to know each other and establish the first relationships that will be helpful while working on the project and for customer satisfaction.